Getting Started

 Our riding program is geared toward learning how to ride and improve a horse — real horsemanship.
 Many of our riders are competitive on the Michigan Hunter/Jumper circuit(s).
 Many of our riders choose not to compete — they just desire to continually improve their horsemanship both on and off the ground.
 We place a strong emphasis on position, as proper form creates a stable platform for communication.
 We also place a strong emphasis on developing ‘feel’, as without it there will be no real communication with the horse.

 Our school horses are the best teachers, and Windermere has over twenty, allowing for riders to progress with horses suitable for their level of riding.
-With four instructors working throughout the year and climate controlled indoor riding arenas we have the ability to offer lessons for everyone no matter what their time constraints might be.
+With five instructors working throughout the year and climate controlled indoor riding arenas we have the ability to offer lessons for everyone no matter what their time constraints might be.

 Lessons

 Windermere welcomes students of all ages.
 Our Pony Pals Program is geared toward students as young as four years of age.
-It is an informal class setting where students become comfortable riding the horse and learning basic horsemanship on the ground. click here for more information on our Pony Pals riding program.
-Hour and half hour private lessons and small group lessons are available for horse owners and non-horse owners alike.
+It is an informal class setting where students become comfortable riding the horse and learning basic horsemanship on the ground.
+Click here for more information on our Pony Pals riding program.

 What to wear and expect